 - To relate this performance improvement with required skills, capabilities, and competencies

 - To figure out the exact course work or skill set training program employees need to attend

 - To design the appropriate training program to bridge the gap between the present productivity of the organization and desired output.

 What is Training Needs Analysis Methods and Process?

 The method of training needs analysis is selected based on the job type of the employee and the analysis that has to be carried out to understand the skill gaps.
 Here are a few popular training need analysis methods used in the corporate world:

 - Focus groups- It is a brainstorming process to understand the skill gaps among the employee.
-The employees working in the organization are encouraged to talk and discuss about the ways to improve the work performance.
+The employees working in the organization are encouraged to talk and discuss the ways to improve their work performance.
 This conversation is closely observed by analyzed by the training manager to understand the training requirement in the organization.

-- Customer Feedback- In most of the service industry the performance deficiencies are identified using customer feedback.
+- Customer Feedback- In most of the service industry performance deficiencies are identified using customer feedback.
 The direct feedback from the customer indicates the specific work area which needs improvement.

 Training Needs Analysis Process

 Step 1- Performance Gap Analysis: Here the current and desired operation results of the employee performance are compared to identify the performance gaps.
-This performance gaps can also be termed as the difference between the required and actual productivity of the organization.
+These performance gaps can also be termed as the difference between the required and actual productivity of the organization.